RISE Sleep Tracker

 Is 5 hours of sleep OK?

 For most of us, five hours of sleep is not OK.
-Most adults need about eight hours of sleep.
+Guidelines say adults need seven to nine hours and our RISE data shows most of us need about eight hours of sleep.
 And while some people need five hours, it’s extremely rare.
 For most of us, five hours of sleep can lead to chronic sleep deprivation, low energy, poor focus, and long-term health issues.

 How little sleep can you survive on?